zh/statusnet/theme/readme.txt

 ./default/images/

 ./base/display.css contains layout, typography rules:
 Only alter this file if you want to change the layout of the site.
-Please note that, any updates to this in future laconica releases may not be compatible with your version.
+Please note that, any updates to this in future statusnet releases may not be compatible with your version.

 ./default/css/display.css contains only the background images and colour rules:
 This file is a good basis for creating your own theme.